ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Ethics of Difference Preservation — Awareness as Universal Stabilizer.md

 - **Science-Ethics Gap:** Scientific materialism provides no basis for moral claims
 - **Moral Relativism:** Without objective grounding, ethics becomes purely subjective or cultural

-**∆-Theory's Ontological Bridge:**
+**∆-Theory's Speculative Contribution:**
-- **Ethics emerges naturally from ontology** when awareness recognizes its own substrate dependencies
+- **Ethics might emerge from ontology** when awareness recognizes its own substrate dependencies
-- **"Ought" derives from "is"** because destroying the substrate that enables existence is self-contradictory
+- **"Ought" could relate to "is"** if destroying the substrate that enables existence is self-contradictory
-- **Moral facts emerge from difference dynamics** — preservation vs. destruction of the substrate that enables all emergence
+- **Moral considerations might emerge from difference dynamics** — preservation vs. destruction of the substrate that enables all emergence
-- **Universal ethics grounded in universal physics** — consciousness recognizing its dependence on difference preservation
+- **Potential universal ethics grounded in universal patterns** — consciousness recognizing its dependence on difference preservation

 ### Bridging Science and Moral Intuition